uhDanny/easy-teleports/README.md

-# Easy Teleports
+# Easy Teleports Plus

-Replaces difficult-to-remember teleport options in-game with custom values, defaulting to more sensible values.
+# Replaces teleport menu entries with more recognizable names for various items!

 Within the config, you can enable and disable whole items, or expand the collapsible sections to change the replacements.